Tate motives on Witt vector affine flag varieties

 Next we equip the $\bbQ$-linear, abelian, symmetric monoidal, semisimple category $(\MTM(L^+G\bsl LG/L^+G), \star)$ with a tensor functor valued in vector spaces $(\Vect_\bbQ,\otimes)$ leading to the aforementioned Tannakian structure.
 Following \cite[\S5.3]{RicharzScholbach:Motivic} we define the {\it fibre functor} as the composition

-of the forgetful functor (which is an equivalence by \myref{semisimplicity.prop}), the pushforward along the structural map $\epsilon\co \Gr \r \Spec(k)$ (which preserves Tate motives by \inter{Lemma~\iref{lemm--Tate.proper.descent}}, using that the stratification of $\Gr_G$ by $L^+G$-orbits is perfectly cellular), followed by the grading functors for the classical (which agrees in this case with the motivic) $t$-structure $\gr^\cl$ and the weight structure $\gr^\W$, and finally the equivalence \cite{Levine:Tate} of pure Tate motives of weight 0 with the category of $\Q$-vector spaces.
+of the forgetful functor (which is an equivalence by \myref{semisimplicity.prop}; note that mixed Tate motives are with respect to the stratification by $L^+ G$-orbits), the pushforward along the structural map $\epsilon\co \Gr_G \r \Spec(k)$ (which preserves Tate motives by \inter{Lemma~\iref{lemm--Tate.proper.descent}}, using that the stratification of $\Gr_G$ by $L^+G$-orbits is perfectly cellular), followed by the grading functors for the classical (which agrees in this case with the motivic) $t$-structure $\gr^\cl$ and the weight structure $\gr^\W$, and finally the equivalence \cite{Levine:Tate} of pure Tate motives of weight 0 with the category of $\Q$-vector spaces.

 \lemm \mylabel{monoidal.lemm} The fibre functor $\omega \colon \MTM(L^+G\bsl LG/L^+G)\to \Vect_\bbQ$ has a natural monoidal structure with respect to the convolution product on the source and the ordinary tensor product on the target which is compatible with the $\ell$-adic realization. \xlemm \pf At least on the level of homotopy categories the composition of functors